 The geometrically nonlinear elastic analysis procedure is a direct extension of the conventional matrix displacement method of linear-elastic analysis.
-The nonlinear analysis method is verified for three example benchmark steel structures from the literature.
+The nonlinear analysis method is verified for three example benchmark steel structures from the literature (Aksogan and Dincer 1991, Aksogan and Akkaya 1991, Gorgun 1992, Aristizabal-Ochoa 2012, Gorgun et al. 2012).

-The present study is an attempt to prepare a computer program that treats the aforementioned type of structures elegantly, taking into consideration the behaviour of the flexible connections and the influence of shear deformations on elastic behaviour along with the effect of geometric nonlinearity due to the axial forces in the members.
+The present study is an attempt to prepare a computer program that treats the aforementioned type of structures elegantly, taking into consideration the behaviour of the flexible connections on elastic behaviour along with the effect of geometric nonlinearity due to the axial forces in the members.
 As is well known, the upper limit of the load in any structure is the critical value of the load, the buckling load, which is found by taking geometric nonlinearity into consideration.
 Hence, the results of the present study will constitute the basis of the stability analysis of the same type of structures.